A Highly Linear and Flexible FPGA-Based Time-to-Digital Converter: PROPOSED METHODOLOGY

 \subsection{Relative Standard Error-based bin configuration}

 The propagation delay of each state represents the minimum bin widths which are calculated from the code density test \cite{chen2018multichannel}.
 The bin widths can be combined for different time resolution requirements.
 The process is referred to as bin configuration.
-As shown in Fig.\ref{fig:flowchart}, the bin widths of the real states are prepared for a two-pass bin configuration as $s[m]$ or $s[n]$, while $m$ or $n$ is the sequence of the state and $0<m<n$.
-The First Pass ($FP$) is the coarse configuration, while the Second Pass ($SP$) is the fine configuration.
-The $Ref$ corresponds to the desired time resolution, providing a reference for the combinations of the first pass, which coarsely categorizes the bins into groups.
+As shown in Fig. \ref{fig:flowchart}, the bin widths of the real states are prepared for a two-pass bin configuration as $s[m]$ or $s[n]$, while $m$ or $n$ is the sequence of the state and $0<m<n$.
+The $ref$ corresponds to the desired time resolution, providing a reference for the combinations of the first pass, which coarsely categorizes the bins into groups.
 If $FP$ of (\ref{eq:first}) is positive, the bins such as $s[m]$ to $s[n]$ would be combined as one group while $s[n+1]$ starts the following combination.

 In the second pass, the first bin in each group is moved to the previous group for the fine configuration.
 The calculation was performed according to (\ref{eq:second}).
 If $SP$ is positive, then the first bin in each group such as $s[n+1]$ would be attached to the group ahead, while $s[n+2]$ would be selected as the starting bin for the following combination with the value of $SP$ in (\ref{eq:second}).